CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 | 2     | Static      |
 | 3     | Special     |

-Although "str1", "str2" and "str3" were obfuscated, their functions can still be easily recognized:
+It is obvious that "str1", "str2" and "str3" were obfuscated, however their functions can be identified easily:

 | str1 | target class's name       |
 |:----:|:-------------------------:|
 | str2 | target method's name      |
 | str3 | target method's signature |

-## Algorithm
+## String Encryption Algorithm

-After we have known the function of the BSM, it's time for us to deal with the obfuscated strings.
+After we know the roles the BSM plays , it's time for us to deal with those obfuscated strings.

 ```java
 <push the obfuscated string to stack>